Dive into the 3 key proofs that talent is overrated and discover how you can thrive in the world of design!

 Talent often gets all the glory, but what really sets successful designers apart?

-Of course, people don’t see the hours of work, of struggle and practice.
+People don’t see the hours of work, of struggle and practice.

 To master your craft as a designer, let’s dive into three key reasons why perseverance, enjoying the journey, and personal growth are more important than “natural talent”.